DevJaiswal79/DevJaiswal79/README.md

-Hi 👋 My name is Dev Jaiswal
+👋 Hey there!
+I'm Dev Jaiswal,
 ============================

 Web Developer and a Programmer
 ------------------------------

-I am a fresher in Computer Science and Engineering and I've deep interest in Development, Programming and Blockchain Technologies.
+I am a 3rd-year Computer Science Engineering student at Jaypee University.
+My journey revolves around diving deep into the realms of web development and programming.

 * 🌍  I'm based in India
-* ✉️  You can contact me at [devj8496@gmail.com](mailto:devj8496@gmail.com)
 * 🧠  I'm currently learning JavaScript and DSA
 * 🤝  I'm open to collaborating on Web Projects
+*  ✉️ Let's connect!
+Drop me a line at [devj8496@gmail.com](mailto:devj8496@gmail.com)

 ### Skills